ebadi/ChalmersSecurity/HOWTO.md

    image_fullwidth: "x.jpg"
 # where this page has to appear
 permalink: "/pagename/"
-# one category
+# choose at most one category (project, research)
-categories:
-    - projects
+categories: projects
 # like keywords
 tags:
     - Safety